-A great example comes from brands who partnered with our Unskippable Labs team to explore the question: What is the optimal amount of customisation in a campaign?
+A great example comes from brands who partnered with our Unskippable Labs team to explore the question: What is the optimal amount of customization in a campaign?
 The results were varied and fascinating.
-In a quick summary, Coty’s CoverGirl saw that six-second ads with copy-only customisation outperformed or performed on par with the ad that had customised copy and visuals.
-And Czech auto manufacturer Škoda experimented with long-form ads specifically and saw higher ad recall the more it customised.
+In a quick summary, Coty’s CoverGirl saw that six-second ads with copy-only customization outperformed or performed on par with the ad that had customized copy and visuals.
+And Czech auto manufacturer Škoda experimented with long-form ads specifically and saw higher ad recall the more it customized.

 You can learn from the experiments of others and also use platforms like YouTube to test and iterate on the go, watch how everything performs, see how engaged viewers respond, and refine your approach based on that immediate feedback.